Tetrakis(hydroxymethyl)phosphonium chloride

 Tetrakis(hydroxymethyl)phosphonium chloride (THPC) is an organophosphorus compound with the chemical formula [P(CH2OH)4]Cl.
-The cation P(CH2OH)4+ is four-coordinate, as is typical for phosphonium salts.
-THPC has applications as a precursor to fire-retardant materials, as well as a microbiocide in commercial and industrial water systems.
+It is a white water-soluble salt with applications as a precursor to fire-retardant materials and as a microbiocide in commercial and industrial water systems.

-Synthesis and reactions
+Synthesis, structure and reactions

 THPC can be synthesized with high yield by treating phosphine with formaldehyde in the presence of hydrochloric acid.